Shoup, a Republican, was the representative for Montana's 1st congressional district from 1971 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Shoup is shown as a purple triangle. (analysis methodology)
+Shoup is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Shoup sponsored bills primarily in these issue areas:

-Government Operations and Politics (18%) Crime and Law Enforcement (16%) Private Legislation (13%) Social Welfare (13%) Agriculture and Food (11%) Transportation and Public Works (11%) Public Lands and Natural Resources (9%) Foreign Trade and International Finance (9%)
+Government Operations and Politics (18%) Crime and Law Enforcement (16%) Private Legislation (13%) Social Welfare (13%) Transportation and Public Works (11%) Agriculture and Food (11%) Public Lands and Natural Resources (9%) Foreign Trade and International Finance (9%)